cpm-cmake/CPM.cmake/README.md

 CPMAddPackage(
-  NAME          # The unique name of the dependency (should be the exported target's name) VERSION       # The minimum version of the dependency (optional, defaults to 0) OPTIONS       # Configuration options passed to the dependency (optional) DOWNLOAD_ONLY # If set, the project is downloaded, but not configured (optional) [...]         # Origin parameters forwarded to FetchContent_Declare, see below
+  NAME          # The unique name of the dependency (should be the exported target's name) VERSION       # The minimum version of the dependency (optional, defaults to 0) PATCHES       # Patch files to be applied sequentially using patch and PATCH_OPTIONS (optional) OPTIONS       # Configuration options passed to the dependency (optional) DOWNLOAD_ONLY # If set, the project is downloaded, but not configured (optional) [...]         # Origin parameters forwarded to FetchContent_Declare, see below